-For me, my femme identity is more than ‘I wear this because it’s a feminine thing to wear or do.’
-My femme identity is being Black and queer and woman, unapologetic about valuing and choosing pleasing sensory experiences.
+For me, my femme identity is more than “I wear this because it’s a feminine thing to wear or do.”
+My femme identity is being Black and queer and woman, unapologetic about valuing and choosing pleasurable sensory experiences.

 This world is very good at telling marginalized folx they should feel ashamed for desiring or seeking pleasure, leisure, comfort, joy, or beauty.
-I see my femme identity as a queer refusal to all of this shaming.
+I see my femme identity as a queer refusal of all this shaming.

 More Radical Reads: An Act of Knowing: Moving Towards a Black Femme Politic

-What I know is this, my femme identity is infused in so much of what I do and how I interface with the world.
-It’s present in how I relate to my body and folk I love, the ways I choose to survive, and the communities I choose to be a part of.
-My femme identity doesn’t invalidate my queerness – it is at its core.
+What I know is this.
+My femme identity is infused into so much of what I do and how I interface with the world.
+It’s present in how I relate to my body, the folks I love, the ways I choose to survive, and the communities I choose to be a part of.
+My femme identity doesn’t invalidate my queerness -– it is at its core.

-[Feature Image: Brown-skin individual lies down with large curly afro.
-They are wearing makeup, red lipstick and a denim shirt while smiling at the camera.
-Pexels.com]
+[Feature Image: A Black person with a large curly Afro lies down.
+They are wearing makeup, red lipstick, and a denim shirt while smiling at the camera.
+Source: Pexels.com]

 You must be logged in to post a comment.